Live chat for sales can be an incredibly effective tactic. Of course, that’s why you’re here researching it!

 6) Not much traffic?
 Put chat everywhere.

-If you’re not receiving much website traffic, we recommend putting live chat on every page of your site.
+If you’re not receiving much website traffic, we recommend putting a chat widget on every page of your site.

 Think of your website as a store.
-With live chat, you can put a helpful employee in every corner of that store.
+With live chat for sales, you can put a helpful employee in every corner of that store.
 It lets people know that you’re open for business and ready to help.

 7) Create saved replies for common questions.